- Home

 Up until 2020, homes with a high rateable value also have an additional levy applied against them called prélèvements pour base élevée.
 However, since 2021 this additional charge has been abolished.

-Since 2014, holiday homes in areas of housing shortage with a population greater than 50,000 are potentially liable to a surcharge on their taxe d'habitation, a measure that has been further strengthened in 2022.
+In 2014, holiday homes in areas of housing shortage with a population greater than 50,000 have been potentially liable to a surcharge on their taxe d'habitation, a measure that has been further strengthened in 2023.

 The change grants local councils the discretion to apply a surcharge on such homes by between 5% to 60%.
 Many councils do not apply it, may other councils apply a 20% rate, but some have adopted the maximum rate of 60%.

-The measure introduced by the government applies in around 28 urban agglomerations in France, known as zones tendues, where a tax on vacant homes is already in force.
+The measure applied intiailly to around 28 urban agglomerations in France, known as zones tendues, where a tax on vacant homes is already in force.

 These areas are: Ajaccio, Annecy, Arles, Bastia, Bayonne, Beauvais, Bordeaux, Draguignan, Fréjus, Genève–Annemasse, Grenoble, La Rochelle, La Teste-de-Buch–Arcachon, Lille, Lyon, Marseille–Aix-en-Provence, Meaux, Menton–Monaco, Montpellier, Nantes, Nice, Paris, Saint-Nazaire, Sète, Strasbourg, Thonon-les-Bains, Toulon, and Toulouse.

-Since 1st Jan 2023, around 4,000 other councils in classified areas of housing stress (zones tendues), with a population below 50,000, mainly coastal and mountain areas, are entitled to impose the surtax.
-We published an article on this change at Taxe d’Habitation on Second Homes.
+Since 1st Jan 2023, around 4,000 other councils in classified areas of housing stress (zones tendues), with a population below 50,000 (mainly coastal and mountain areas) are entitled to impose the surtax.
+You can see an article on this change, with details of the councils affected, at Taxe d’Habitation on Second Homes.

 Those who hold a second home for business or professional reasons are exempt, as are landlords who ordinarily let out a property on an annual basis, as the principal residence of the tenant, as it is not then a second home.